Global Health & Development Coordinator

 Finance and financial planning for healthcare organizations

-Economic Evaluation of Health Care Programs
+Economic Evaluation of Healthcare Programs

 Introduction to economic evaluation of health programmes and technologies, its potentials and constraints and how to critically appraise the validity of published studies

-Through examining structures, policies, strategies, and managerial approaches of both public and private global actors (WHO, World Bank, Foundations such ad Bill & Melinda Gates Foundation or the Global Fund, and Non-Governmental Organisations), the GH&D specialization prepares students to become active actors in the achievement of equity in health for people worldwide.
+Through examining structures, policies, strategies, and managerial approaches of both public and private global actors (WHO, World Bank, Foundations such ad Bill & Melinda Gates Foundation or the Global Fund, and Non-Governmental Organizations), the GH&D specialization prepares students to become active actors in the achievement of equity in health for people worldwide.
 This Specialization provides students with an overview of challenges in the changing global scene in health-related policy making and management at the global level.
-It allows students to understand the key issues of health care systems, policies and management in low-income and emerging countries, and to develop most relevant skills to engage with international institutions and transnational non-state actors (including public-private partnerships, global philanthropies, corporations and non-governmental organizations).
+It allows students to understand the key issues of healthcare systems, policies and management in low-income and emerging countries, and to develop most relevant skills to engage with international institutions and transnational non-state actors (including public-private partnerships, global philanthropies, corporations and non-governmental organizations).

-The GH&D specialization includes the following courses and seminars:
+The GH&D specialization includes the following courses:

 The HCM specialization is designed to develop managerial competences and create leaders and managers prepared to tackle all kinds of challenges.
 The courses focus on the hard skills for this sector: strategic planning, budgeting and performance measurement, organizational behaviour and design, quality development, IT management, operations management, human resource management, financial management, and innovation implementation.